 \subsection{Inference speed-up: skip KV-cache}

 After training, our Skip-Vision framework incorporates skip KV-cache method to further improve efficiency:

+Equation \ref{skip} indicates that visual tokens skipped by FFN are removed from the KV cache after the pre-filling stage.
 As depicted in Figures \ref{fig:3} b) and c), given the autoregressive nature of LLMs, earlier token information is progressively transferred to later tokens.
 Skip FFN further enhances this integration by suppressing the attention weights of skipped tokens, forcing the model to focus on key tokens and improving information aggregation efficiency.
 Empirical results show that, due to the inclusion of summary tokens, this omission does not compromise model performance, underscoring a distinctive advantage of our framework for more efficient inference.